thacherT1D/webdevstuff/Design/Material_Design.desc.md

 ## Objectives
-- Explain why design matters
+- Explain why does design matter
 - Explain what Material Design is
 - Explain what the Materialize framework is
 - Explain the difference between Material Design and the Materialize framework
 - Explain how the Materialize framework compares against its competition
 - Use the Materialize framework to implement Material Design

-##Why design matters?
+##Why does design matter?
 The user interface (UI) of the apps that you build is, aptly named, the way the user interacts with your application.
 No matter how amazing your back-end design is, if your front-end doesn't convey that to the user they won't appreciate your work as much as it deserves.

-To learn more about it, watch this video on [The Gap by Ira Glass](https://www.youtube.com/watch?v=3ResTHKVxf4)
+To learn more about it, we are going to watch this video on [The Gap by Ira Glass](https://www.youtube.com/watch?v=3ResTHKVxf4)

 ### Exercise
 Take a moment and write down your thoughts on how you've been feeling about your own gap.